starlake-ai/starlake-docker/README.md

          - ...
 ```

-If you have many container projects, create as many volume as the number of container projects.
+If you have many container projects, create as many volume as needed.

 ### Limit

-- Currently, we can not mount starlake project directly under the mounted `/external_projects`.
+- Currently, we cannot mount the starlake projects directory directly under the mounted `/external_projects`.
 Subfolders of the mounted external project can't be accessed correctly.
 - This feature has been tested only on mac at the moment